 The output Control2 is the turn direction of the car.
-There are three membership functions turn\right, do\not\turn and turn\left.
+There are three membership functions turn_right, do_not_turn and turn_left.
 The membership functions are shown in the FIS Editor below.
-The membership function for turn\right is trimf, so when the fuzzy logic rules determine that the car should turn right, control2 will have a value of -1.
-The membership function for do\not\turn is trimf, so when the fuzzy logic rules determine that the car should not turn, control2 will have a value of 0.
-The membership function for turn\left is trimf, so when the fuzzy logic rules determine that the car should turn left, control2 will have a value of 1.
+The membership function for turn_right is trimf, so when the fuzzy logic rules determine that the car should turn right, control2 will have a value of -1.
+The membership function for do_not_turn is trimf, so when the fuzzy logic rules determine that the car should not turn, control2 will have a value of 0.
+The membership function for turn_left is trimf, so when the fuzzy logic rules determine that the car should not turn, control2 will have a value of 0.
+The membership function for turn_left is trimf, so when the fuzzy logic rules determine that the car should not turn, control2 will have a value of 0.
+The membership function for turn_left is trimf, so when the fuzzy logic rules determine that the car should not turn, control2 will have a value of 0.
+The membership function for turn_left is trimf, so when the fuzzy logic rules determine that the car should not turn, control2 will have a value of 0.
+The membership function for turn_left is trimf, so when the fuzzy logic rules determine that the car should turn left, control2 will have a value of 1.